 Mrs Nott spent the majority of the first 27 years of her career working in the energy sector.
 In 1994 she became CEO of ProShare.
 Due to her work in the retail savings sector, she spent six years on the Board of the Financial Services Authority from 1998 to 2004.
-Mrs Nott has held a portfolio of non-executive positions, particularly in the closed-end fund sector, over the last 15 years.
-She is a non-executive Chair of Gresham House Renewable Energy VCT 1 Plc, Premier Global Infrastructure Trust plc, PGIT Securities 2020 plc and US Solar Fund plc.
+Mrs Nott has held a portfolio of Non-executive positions, particularly in the closed-end fund sector, over the last 15 years.
+She is a Non-executive Chair of Gresham House Renewable Energy VCT 1 Plc, Premier Milton Global Renewables Trust plc, PMGR Securities 2025 plc (a subsidiary of Premier Milton Global Renewables Trust plc), PGIT Securities 2020 plc and US Solar Fund plc.

 Connections with Manager: None.
 Shared directorships with other Directors: None.
 Shareholding in Company: 3,000.

-Ashley Dunster†
+Ashley Dunster

-A Director since 1st November 2019 Last reappointed to the Board: N/A
+A Director since 1st November 2019.

 Mr Dunster has extensive investment management experience of funds investing in Russian companies and was Chief Investment Officer of Capital Group's Private equity business until the end of 2018 when he retired after 21 years service.
+Mr Dunster is currently a member of an Investment Committee of a Baring Vostock investment vehicle.